MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- weighted routing
 		- split traffic based on weights assigned
 		- Weights can be assigned any number from 0 to 255
+		- good for testing new (different) versions of applications (e.g. blue-green deployment)
 	- latency-based routing
 		- route traffic based on lowest network latency for end user
 		- Latency between hosts on the Internet can change over time as a result of changes in network connectivity and routing.
 Latency-based routing is based on latency measurements performed over a period of time, and the measurements reflect these changes